fardog/anton/README.md

 Hardware:

+* An ESP development board for ESP8266 or ESP32, such as:
-* NodeMCUv3 or similar ESP8266-based system
+  * NodeMCUv3 or similar ESP8266 platform
+  * Lolin32 or similar ESP32 platform
 * A particulate sensor, one of:
   * [ZH03B][]
   * [PMS7003][]; **Untested**, but should work.
 Might support other PMS-series